skip to Main Content

 • Who God is, He is through you.

 Indwelling God, I believe that You are in me and live in me.
 But it’s a reality that’s hard to wrap my mind around.
-In Your wisdom, lift the veil over my mind that keeps me from understanding how Your indwelling changes everything about life here on earth.
-I want to dance with You now, live with You now, walk with You today.
+I’m open to learning more.
 Amen.

 Back To Top